IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 #### Dropdown mode

-The `IgxDateRangePickerComponent` component has two modes - dialog(default) and dropdown.
-The define the dropdown mode, use the snippet below:
+The `IgxDateRangePickerComponent` component has two modes - dialog (default) and dropdown.
+To define the picker in dropdown mode, use the snippet below:

 ```html
 <igx-date-range mode="dropdown"></igx-date-range>